anubhavpgit/anubhavpgit.github.io/content/posts/jude.md

   </div>
   ```
 - Primsa + MongoDB for the database

-	- Schema for the DB looks like this:
+  Schema for the DB looks like this:

-  This model would technically support multiple users.

   ```typescript
   model User {